Generic Name: adalimumab (AY-da-LIM-ue-mab)

 - if you have a history of an infection that keeps coming back, TB infection, or positive TB skin test

-- if you have a history of hepatitis B infection or other liver problems; heart problems (eg, heart failure); high cholesterol; high blood pressure; diabetes; cancer (eg, lymphoma); blood problems; bone marrow problems; an autoimmune disorder (eg, lupus); other immune system problems (eg, weakened immune system); or numbness, tingling, or other nervous system problems (eg, multiple sclerosis [MS], optic neuritis, Guillain-BarrÃ© syndrome, seizures)
+- if you have a history of hepatitis B infection or other liver problems; heart problems (eg, heart failure); high cholesterol; high blood pressure; diabetes; cancer (eg, lymphoma); blood problems; bone marrow problems; an autoimmune disorder (eg, lupus); other immune system problems (eg, weakened immune system); or numbness, tingling, or other nervous system problems (eg, multiple sclerosis [MS], optic neuritis, Guillain-BarrÃ© syndrome)

 - if you have recently received a vaccine, are scheduled to receive a vaccine, or are scheduled to have surgery